Mishabuzov/JobBot/readme.md

 from [hnswlib](https://github.com/nmslib/hnswlib).

-Data was crawled from [HH api](https://github.com/hhru/api) and consist of 117375 vacancies preferably from the fields of IT, medicine and marketing.
+Data was crawled from [HH api](https://github.com/hhru/api) and consist of 117375 vacancies from the fields of IT, medicine and marketing by almost all Russian regions.
+The data is preferably on the Russian language.

 1) The original crawled data in .JSON format is available at:   https://yadi.sk/d/4p2kfG-1ilbH1g
 2) The preprocessed data is available at:                       https://yadi.sk/d/mrh5x9CzvmWq4w